d1loop/app/README.md

 </details>

 ## 🚨 Notice
-The project is still under heavy development, so publishing the first release (or beta release) of **d1loop** will take some time.
-The *planned release date* is 1st July 2023 (which may be delayed due to school projects and Bagruts tests I need to do).
-You can check out [my Twitter](https://twitter.com/1itsrn) to see previews for the app and updates.
+The project is still under heavy development, so publishing the first release of **d1loop** will take some time.
+The *planned release date* is around 13-15 Tamuz (which may be delayed due to school projects I need to do).
+You can check out the [*pre-release* here](https://github.com/d1loop/app/releases/tag/v0.0.1-beta).

 ## 🔍 About The Project
 Some time ago I looked at the Twitter app and thought about what would happen if I ever had an app similar to Twitter, but 100% anonymous and toxic-less (although some data is being collected, it's not emails or things like that), and that's how I got the idea to the d1loop app.